AlgoMaster Logo

 2.1 Initial Node (Start)

-The starting point of the activity.
-Shown as a filled black circle.
+The starting point of the entire activity.
+Every activity diagram begins with exactly one initial node, drawn as a filled black circle.

 2.2 Activity/Action Node